front cover of Antiquities of the Southern Indians, Particularly of the Georgia Tribes

 University of Tennessee Press, 1992

-This is the most thorough analysis of slavery on the Georgia coast that we likely ever have.
-Based on extensive examination of probate records and statistics, she fully integrates the roots of African slavery into the long history of slavery in Georgia.
+This is the most thorough analysis of slavery on the Georgia coast that we likely will ever have.
+Based on extensive examination of probate records and statistics, Smith fully integrates the roots of African slavery into the long history of slavery in Georgia.

 [more]